devspace-sh/devspace/docs/pages/cli/commands/devspace_add_provider.md

 ## Options

 ```
   -h, --help          help for provider
+      --host string   The URL DevSpace should use for this provider
 ```

 ### Options inherited from parent commands